 Day 4 Clyde

 This morning we travel a short distance to Alexandra where the Roxburgh Gorge Cycle Trail begins.
 The cycle trail through the Roxburgh Gorge is just stunning and will take your breath away.
-A 10km cycle is followed by a scenic jet boat transfer from Doctors Point to Shingle Creek, followed by another 13km bike ride to the Roxburgh Dam.
-Here we enjoy lunch before continuing down the trail on the Clutha Gold cycle trail to Millers Flat (30km).
-This section features orchards as well as gold mining relics which makes for a very pleasant ride.
+Part way into the gorge we are met by a local guide for a scenic jet boat transfer from Doctors Point to Shingle Creek, followed by another bike ride to the Roxburgh Dam.
+Here we enjoy lunch before continuing down the trail on the Clutha Gold cycle trail to Millers Flat.
+This section features many orchards as well as gold mining relics which makes for a very pleasant ride.
 At Millers Flat we load up our bikes, enjoy a drink at the local pub, and then travel to our accommodation in Clyde.

 Cycle Distance: 53km